Issyl-m/MinimalResolution/README.md

 # MinimalResolution [proof-of-concept]

 Proof-of-concept of computing minimal resolutions over the mod $p$ Steenrod algebra developed by me.
-This program constructs a free resolution of a finitely presented $`\mathbb{F}_p-`$module as an $\mathcal{A}_p-$module.
+This program constructs a free resolution of a finitely presented $\mathbb{F}_p-$module as an $\mathcal{A}_p-$module.
 It also computes chain map lifts of cohomology classes to compute Yoneda products.

 # Requirements